-Activities Potential E&S Risks/ Impacts Proposed Mitigation Measures Responsible Party Budget (USD) littering on site, which can clog drainage channels as well as facilitate the outbreak and spread of sanitary related diseases like cholera. company twice a day General construction activities - Non- hazardous waste management There is a tent pinned at the site.
-Construction waste generate non-hazardous waste such as concrete Construction waste, if not collected, well stored and disposed of could cause accidents, obstruct the movement of workers, vehicles and equipment on-site and make the site untidy.
-Off-cuts from cables and electrical fittings will be reused by the Contractor for other civil works elsewhere; Wood residue, cement blocks and other waste will be used as fill material; Waste that cannot be re-used will be transported to the approved landfill site (Bo dumpsite).
-Debris from the demolishing exercise will be used to fill gullies within the hospital and the community - No Separate Cost(Cost captured as part of BOQ) General construction activities - Labor The works will create employment for contractors, who will - Preference will be given to the local community in terms of employment for semi-skilled and unskilled labour e.g. artisans - No Separate Cost(Cost captured as part of BOQ)
+General construction activities - Non- hazardous waste management The excavated pits could serve as death trap for animals and human beings in the vicinity of the sand and burrow pits.
+No demolition is needed, construction waste will generate non harzadous waste such as concrete, onstruction waste, if not collected, well stored and disposed of could cause accidents, obstruct the movement of workers, vehicles and equipment on-site and make the site untidy. reused by the Contractor for other civil works elsewhere; Wood residue, cement blocks and other waste will be used as fill material; Waste that cannot be re-used will be transported to the approved landfill site (Western area Rural Dumpsite).
+Debris from the demolishing exercise will be used to fill gullies within the hospital and the community.
+No Separate Cost (Cost captured as part of BOQ) General construction activities - Labor issues The works will create employment for contractors, who will intend to employ professionals, artisans and labourers.
+Preference will be given to the local community in terms of employment for semi-skilled and unskilled labour e.g. artisans Contractor No Separate Cost (Cost captured as part of BOQ)